ditaa99/WeatherApp/README.md

 # WeatherApp

-My first try using a public API to create something.
-It's a mini application that describes weather conditions(eg. clourd, clear sky), shows Temperature, Air pressure, Humidity, Wind speed.
+My first try at using a public API to create something.
+It's a mini application that describes weather conditions (eg. cloud, clear sky), shows Temperature, atmospheric Pressure, Humidity, and wind speed.

-If BBC weather ever crashes use this one :) you will be enjoying a view as a background as well.
+If BBC Weather ever crashes, use this one :) you will be enjoying a view as a background as well.